 Pfizer knew or should have known that its drug increased the risk of causing suicide or attempted suicide and similar adverse events.
 As early as 1972, one of its ingredients cylosine, was documented as being linked to such.
 Despite this known link, Pfizer failed to study the drug to determine the risks of these adverse events.
 In fact, for the clinical trials, Pfizer excluded patients for the study, if they had a previous history or diagnosis of mental/psychological disorders.
 In fact, Pfizer now acknowledges that patients with such diagnosis disorders such as schizophrenia, bipolar disorder and major depression disorder did not participate in their enrolled study.

-If you or someone your know has taken Chantix and suffered any serious side effects, please fill out this form or call us at 1-800-451-6393 for a discussion regarding your rights and information about compensation for injuries.
+If you or someone your know has taken Chantix and suffered any serious side effects, please r call us at 1-800-451-6393 for a discussion regarding your rights and information about compensation for injuries.
 In fact, friends of the firm have reported mood swings after just starting this medication.